Wild final play helps York hold off Naperville Central, reach state for first time

 Clinging to a seven-point lead over Naperville Central with 10 seconds left and a Class 8A state title game berth on the line, the Dukes decided to keep the ball in the hands of speedy quarterback Bruno Massel on fourth-and-1 at their own 43-yard line.

-But rather than run right into a stout Redhawks defensive front that had stopped the Dukes for no gain on the two previous plays, Massel turned and sprinted toward his own end zone looking to take an intentional safety and to run as much time off the clock as possible.
+But rather than run right into a stout Redhawks defensive front that had stopped the Dukes for no gain on the two previous plays, Massel turned and sprinted toward his own end zone looking to take an intentional safety and run as much time off the clock as possible.

-The York quarterback raced into the end zone, saw a few ticks left on the clock and managed to avoid a couple would-be tacklers before getting forced out of the back of the end zone as time expired.
+The York quarterback raced into the end zone, saw a few ticks left on the clock and managed to avoid a couple of would-be tacklers before getting forced out of the back of the end zone as time expired.

-The wild play gave the Dukes a 20-15 victory and sends them to the state championship game next week against Loyola, the school’s first title game berth.
-The Redhawks, meanwhile, saw their season come to a close at 11-2 and one game away from returning to the final for the first time since they won it all in 2013.
+The Redhawks saw their season come to a close at 11-2 and one game away from returning to the state final for the first time since they won it all in 2013.

-He also used his legs for a 51-yard run that led to a 10-yard touchdown run as York grabbed a 7-0 lead in the first quarter.
+Massel also used his legs for a 51-yard run that led to a 10-yard touchdown run as York grabbed a 7-0 lead in the first quarter.

 “Bruno made a couple guys miss in the end zone and 10 seconds ran off,” Gelsomino said.
 “Next thing you know the game is over.
 The best play he had all night was that play.
 He juked three kids out in the end zone and saw zeroes and backed out.
 A weird thing is I took this [field] direction so we could see the clock in the fourth quarter and it paid off when he got back there, turned around and it worked.”

-A pair of storied programs with strong defenses and talented weapons on offense.
+The state semifinal was all it was cracked up to be: A pair of storied programs with strong defenses and talented weapons on offense.

-Naperville Central drew even on Aiden Clark’s 42-yard touchdown jaunt in the first quarter and led 10-7 at the half following a 40-yard field goal by Gavin Ellison, who later booted a 38-yarder in the fourth quarter to pull the Redhawks to within 14-13.
+Naperville Central drew even on Aiden Clark’s 42-yard touchdown jaunt in the first quarter and led 10-7 at the half after a 40-yard field goal by Gavin Ellison, who later booted a 38-yarder in the fourth quarter to pull the Redhawks to within 14-13.

-But Massel, who had close to 300 yards of total offense before losing 43 yards on the safety, converted several key third and fourth downs to keep drives alive as York made just enough big plays to end the Redhawks’ hopes for a third state title.
+Massel, who had close to 300 yards of total offense before losing 43 yards on the safety, converted several key third and fourth downs to keep drives alive as York made just enough big plays to end the Redhawks’ hopes for a third state title.

 “All props to the guys up front and the guys out wide,” Massel said.
 “The line protects me and the receivers make plays on the ball.”

-As for the night’s final play, the quarterback said, “I got to the end zone.
+As for the night’s final play, Massel said, “I got to the end zone.
 I saw the clock and I knew I had to make one or two guys miss.
 Unbelievable play call.
 The guts for coach to call that.
 To put faith in our guys up front and me in general.”

-“We played lights out.
+“We played lights-out.
 That’s an amazing Naperville Central offense led by an amazing quarterback.
 DeShaun, he’s something … but I’m so proud of the way our defense played.
 It’s surreal.
 I don’t know what to do with myself right now,” Reiff said as he celebrated on the field with fans.

 Clark, who battled a knee injury this season, gained 85 yards on 18 carries, including his long touchdown run that he capped by diving into the end zone.